Peak Age of Information in Priority Queueing Systems

 However, we notice that if all the packets arriving into the multi-queue system are served following FCFS or LCFS regardless of their classes (queues), queues with high arrival rates will be served more frequently.
-It is not always the case that the queues with higher arrival rates are more important.
-Queues with low traffic intensities may also be important, and their packets may need to be processed as soon as they enter the queues.
-Besides, spending too much time processing a certain data source is a waste of service power.
+It is not always the case that the queues with high arrival rates are important.
+Queues with low traffic intensities may also be important, and their packets may need to be processed as soon as the server becomes available.
+Besides, spending too much time processing a certain data source is a waste of service resource.
 We thus want to consider a service policy which gives certain queues higher priorities.
-Such a multiple-queue system with queue priorities has been studied for a long time, however they are for different metrics such as queue lengths and waiting time distributions \cite{jaiswal1968priority,adan2001queueing}.
+Such a multiple-queue system with queue priorities has been studied for a long time, however most of previous works focused on different metrics such as queue lengths and waiting time distributions \cite{jaiswal1968priority,adan2001queueing}.
 AoI and PAoI are metrics introduced in recent years, and their performance under queue priorities are not well understood.
 Najm et al \cite{najm2019content} considered a system with two streams of different priorities and discussed different service disciplines for the low priority stream.
-Recently, Kaul and Yates \cite{kaul2018age} modeled the AoI of M/M/1 priority queues as a hybrid system by assuming the waiting room (buffer size) for all queues is either null or one.
+Recently, Kaul and Yates \cite{kaul2018age} modeled the AoI of M/M/1 priority queues as a hybrid system by assuming the waiting room (buffer size) for the system is either null or one.
 However, their model is restrictive since there is at most one buffer for all queues.
-It is also believed that the model with each queue having an independent buffer is more efficient but complicated \cite{kaul2018age}.
-Maatouk et al \cite{maatouk2019age} discussed the model where each queue has an individual buffer, and provided the closed form of AoI using a hybrid system analysis.
+Maatouk et al \cite{maatouk2019age} discussed the model where each queue has an individual buffer, and provided a closed-form expression for AoI using a hybrid system analysis.
 However, it is assumed in \cite{maatouk2019age} that arrival and service rates for all queues are exponential and identical.
 It is still unknown if having finite buffer can help reduce PAoI for each queue in the multi-queue scenario, especially when arrival and service rates differ from one queue to another.